Create Tables (Database Engine)

-Requires CREATE TABLE permission in the database and ALTER permission on the schema in which the table is being created.
+This task requires CREATE TABLE permission in the database, and ALTER permission on the schema in which the table is being created.

 If any columns in the CREATE TABLE statement have an XML schema collection associated with them, either ownership of the XML schema collection or REFERENCES permission on it is required.

-In Object Explorer, connect to the instance of Database Engine that contains the database to be modified.
+In SSMS, in Object Explorer, connect to the instance of Database Engine that contains the database to be modified.

 In Object Explorer, expand the Databases node and then expand the database that will contain the new table.

 In Object Explorer, right-click the Tables node of your database and then click New Table.

 Type column names, choose data types, and choose whether to allow nulls for each column as shown in the following illustration.